 Here are our parameters for saline water:

 As the chart below shows, the use of saline water, and freshwater, also, has been trending downward since peaking in 1980.
-But, in the period of 1950 to 1980, the use of saline water increased at a much higher rate than freshwater use.
+Of interest, from 1950 to 1975 the use of saline water increased at a much higher rate than freshwater use.

 Data for freshwater withdrawals for 1980-2000 have been revised from original published values.